-SAP OData Private Preview
+SAP OData Beta

 - Core Data Services (CDS) views - Modern analytical views that provide direct access to SAP business data